8

 Ferrari FF hard cornering

-For such a large car, the FF hides its size and weight impressively well.
-It can take a while to tune in to the FF’s surprisingly quick steering ratio, but with time the steering becomes almost instinctive – at which point the FF changes direction with very little body roll, beyond the first initial weight transfer (particularly with the adjustable dampers in their firmer setting, achieved by moving the Manettino to Sport).
+It would take a while to tune in to the FF’s surprisingly quick steering ratio, but over time steering became almost instinctive – at which point the FF changed direction with very little body roll, beyond the first initial weight transfer (particularly when adjustable dampers were in their firmer setting, achieved by moving the Manettino to Sport).

-Even with the FF’s adaptive Manettino dial pointed towards 'Comfort', the FF doesn't quite deal with the roughness of some British roads as well as you might hope.
-It's smooth enough, but there's no mistaking the potholes or divots underneath the FF's wheels.
+Even with the FF’s adaptive Manettino dial pointed towards 'Comfort', the FF didn't quite deal with the roughness of some British roads as well as you might hope.

 MPG & RUNNING COSTS